Sign in

 Tire Recycling - Technology, Innovations, News

-2. Cryogenic – The tires are frozen with liquid nitrogen.
-The frozen tires are then smashed to smaller pieces with a hammer mill.
-All left over steel pieces can be removed with a strong magnet and other materials can be removed with an air classifier.
+2. Cryogenic - The tires are frozen with liquid nitrogen and then smashed into granules using a hammer mill.
+Residual steel fragments are eliminated with powerful magnets, and other impurities are removed using an air classifier.

 Cleaning

-At this stage, the screened rubber is cleaned using water or other cleaning substances.
-The rubber can now be used as raw material.
-Examples of uses of the rubber are in rubber shoes and playground turfs.
+At this stage, the granulated rubber is cleaned using water or other cleaning agents.
+The clean rubber can then be utilized as raw material for products such as rubber footwear and playground surfaces.

 Comments